 Solid Reliability and Performance

-Since it's a business/enterprise-grade WAP, it's ideal for larger buildings and businesses.
+Since this is a business/enterprise-grade WAP, it's ideal for larger buildings and businesses.
 Setting up the Ubiquiti Unifi Dual-Radio Pro isn't easy, though.
 You'll need to be tech-savvy or call a professional to help you install and configure the device.
 It uses the Ubiquiti Controller software for configuration since there's no interface on the WAP itself.
-You can also use the Android and iOS apps, but you may not get the most reliable results when using the mobile apps.
+You can also use the Android and iOS apps, but you may not get the most reliable results when using these mobile apps.

 Running the controller software requires a laptop/desktop and 64-bit Java, which means that your machine and OS must also be 64-bit.
 You can also use Unifi Cloud Key to set up your WAP as it makes the entire process a bit easier.
 While the configuration process may be complicated, there's no denying that this is one of the best wireless access points you can buy.